Aminuis Constituency

 The constituency also is the home of the traditional seat of the Ovaherero Paramount Chief, at the village of Toasis, situated south of Aminuis.
-In the Herero and Namaqua War of 1904–1907 the village was the location of the Battle of Toasis on 17 December 1905.
+In the Herero and Nama War of 1904–1908 the village was the location of the Battle of Toasis on 17 December 1905.
 Later Chief Hosea Kutako had his homestead there, and currently a community heroes' acre for Ovaherero and Ovambanderu is planned.

 Politics

 Aminuis is traditionally a stronghold of National Unity Democratic Organisation (NUDO).
+In the 2004 regional elections, its candidate Erwin Gebhard Uanguta with 2,480 of the 3,944 votes cast.

 The 2015 regional election was won by its candidate Peter Kazongominja with 2,413 votes, followed by Utiriua Kavari of the SWAPO Party with 1,785 votes.
 Councillor Kazongominja (NUDO) was reelected in the 2020 regional election with 1,921 votes, followed by Ishmael Mungunda (SWAPO) with 1,482 votes and independent candidate Isando Kavari with 600 votes.